amadotejada/self-portal/README.md

 * [Chef](https://github.com/chef/chef) server and cookbooks needs to be pre-configured before using Self Portal.
 * Cookbooks need to exist on Chef and scoped to the endpoints
 * Node needs to be enrolled to the Chef instance.

+(Other frameworks will have similar requirements.
+Defer to your framework documentation for more information on to setup, scoping, and enrolling.)

 ## Self Portal Requirements:
 * [pyinstaller](https://pypi.org/project/pyinstaller/) to build executables
 * [PyQt5](https://pypi.org/project/PyQt5/) - Runtime files are bundled in executable for simple deployment.

+## Prepare a new app
 * Create JSON file for each cookbook/app to deploy - see below.
 * Self Portal needs to run with an admin account and the ability to run `chef-client` with elevated permissions.
   - Depending on your security posture and requirements.